 12.8 All claims, demands, causes of action, disputes, and other matters arising out of or relating hereto, whether sounding in contract, tort, or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association ("AAA") and shall be conducted in Denver, Colorado.
 Seller and Buyer shall each designate an arbitrator, who need not be impartial, within 30 Days of receiving notification of the filing with AAA of an arbitration demand.
 The two designated arbitrators shall elect a third arbitrator.
 If either Party fails to timely designate an arbitrator, or the Parties' arbitrators fail to designate the third within 30 Days of their appointments, arbitrators shall be appointed by AAA such that there will be three arbitrators.

-12.9 In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the services or rates provided for under this Agreement, then Gatherer, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Owner.
+12.9 In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the services or rates provided for under this Agreement, thensService Provider, at its election, shall have the right to terminate this Agreement upon thirty (30) Days advance written notice to Owner.

 EXHIBIT A